Ted Lasso 2×08 “Man City” Spoilers Ahead

 The conversation Roy has with Phoebe isn’t an easy one because he admits that he’s terrified the bad parts of him have been infecting her.
 (A fascinating word choice.)
 And my goodness, can we talk about Elodie Blomfield’s performance at that moment?
 She holds her own so brilliantly with Brett Goldstein it makes the scene is a marvel to watch.
 Phoebe states that she’s as good as the best parts of him, and she can achieve all her goals without cursing.
 And it’s such a riveting moment that paints the importance of having conversations about the things that matter.

 Would the Roy Kent we met back in the first few episodes of season one be able to have such a moment of vulnerability?
 Probably not.
 But the truth is, he’s grown immensely, and she’s a large part of his growth—caring for this kid and doing the best he can to set a great example has been a goal of his.
-And though he can’t control his foul mouth, his influence is the reason why she stands up to bullies, and simultaneously, why she forgives those who’ve bullied her.
-His influence is better than most, and it’s entirely due to the fact that Roy has so much love for her, it surpasses everything.
+And though he can’t control his foul mouth, his influence is the reason why she stands up to bullies and, simultaneously, why she forgives those who’ve bullied her.
+His influence is better than most, and it’s entirely due to the fact that Roy has so much love for her that it it surpasses everything.

 So much of this conversation and this moment with Phoebe is what we can decipher prompts Roy to use the best parts of him to help someone else who’s been broken by their father too.